 There are native features in the video meetings that allow you to free-form annotate or write on the displayed material.

 - The Whiteboard feature brings up a virtual whiteboard on which you can write student points or draw out an example similar to writing on a physical whiteboard.
-But, writing is not easy to do if you have to use a mouse or trackpad; practice before class to make sure you are happy with the functionality.
-A big drawback is that another participant may be able to activate a whiteboard and erase what you are doing.
+Be aware that writing is not easy to do if you have to use a mouse or trackpad; practice before class to make sure you are happy with the functionality.
+Also, another participant may be able to activate a whiteboard and erase what you are doing.

 - The Annotation feature allows annotations on the screen; e.g., draw on your slides for emphasis.
 Again, the writing is not easy with a mouse or trackpad.